RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 lens3$ lens3-admin -c conf.json send-probe POOL-NAME
 ```

-For example, the commands below enables to dump tracing logs from
+For example, the sequence of commands below enables to dump tracing
-MinIO.
+logs from MinIO.
 ALIAS-NAME can be any string.
-URL would be
+A URL string would be
-"http:// + _backend_ep_", something like, `http://localhost:9012`.
+"http:// + _backend_ep_", like `http://localhost:9012`.

 ```
-lens3$ mc alias set ALIAS-NAME URL ACCESS-KEY SECRET-KEY lens3$ mc admin trace -v ALIAS
+lens3$ mc alias set ALIAS-NAME URL ACCESS-KEY SECRET-KEY lens3$ mc admin trace -v ALIAS-NAME
 ```

 ### Clean Start for Messy Troubles